strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/optional/functions.md

 The `destroy` function is an asynchronous function that runs before the application gets shut down.

-It can be used to gracefully stop [services](/developer-docs/latest/development/backend-customization/services.md) that are running or [clean up plugin actions](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#destroy) (e.g. close connections, remove listeners, etc.).
+It can be used to gracefully:

+- stop [services](/developer-docs/latest/development/backend-customization/services.md) that are running
+- [clean up plugin actions](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#destroy) (e.g. close connections, remove listeners, etc.).

 ## CRON tasks